Purpose of this guidance

 You can amend all details on the LBTT return apart from the ‘About the return’ field.
 In other words, a return made to us with the ‘Conveyance or transfer’ option selected cannot be changed afterwards to the ‘Lease’ option, and vice versa.

-If you do need to change the ‘About the return’ field (for example, you might have mistakenly confused some of the details of one transaction for another) then in addition to making a new LBTT return to us you must disregard the original return by writing to us and requesting a disregard.
+If you do need to change the ‘About the return’ field then in addition to making a new LBTT return to us you must contact Revenue Scotland.

 Rule 3: When to make a new LBTT return and disregard the original return